 Where the design community meets.

-Carlisle, Pennsylvania Design Consultant, Host of Signal337 podcast Joined over 7 years ago
+Carlisle, Pennsylvania Design Consultant, Host of Signal337 podcast Joined almost 8 years ago

 My two cents on the subject...As a US-based design director managing a team of six that works in state government as a vendor.
 Like Sherif stated...this is really tough to answer because things are changing every day, and in my state of Pennsylvania, things are very much in flux with our Dept. of Health, Dept. of Human Services, PEMA, and our Governor's Office.
 Additionally, my wife works in the Dept. of Human Services in the eHealth initiative.